Rozanova/WebDesignCourse/Syllabus.md

 #### Week 2
 ##### In-class:
 * Lecture: human-centered design introduction.
-"User"(participant) interviews and how-might-we statements.
+"User"(participant) interviews.

-* In-class activity: come up with questions for both regular *user interviews* and *expert interviews* and start interviewing classmates.
-Come up with a "How might we" statement.
+* In-class activity: come up with questions for both regular *user interviews* and *expert interviews* and start interviewing classmates. (this will be partially a group activity)

 ##### HW:

-* Decide what your website will be and blog it.
-1-2 sentences.
+*  (due next week) Continue interviewing and recording the interviews.

-* Interviews for your idea.
-Come up with questions for both regular *user interviews* and *expert interviews*.
-Blog it.
+Post the results (written out answers) of at least five interviews to the blog.

-* Frame your design challenge.
-In other words, come up with a “How might we” statement.
-Blog it.
+* (due in two weeks)Think about what type of website you would want to design in this class.
+Describe this project, in your blog, in a few sentences and start a mood board for it on your are.na account (at least 3 images).
+Hint: Will it be a realistic site that showcases your artwork, or a website for a service or product (real or fictitious), a playful site (experimental art piece - net art ), a game, a choose-your-own adventure story, a critical design website, or a speculative design website.